vkhazin-befitnow/shopify-admin-cli/docs/user-guide.md

 - `--output <path>` - Exact output directory path where theme files will be created

 **Optional Options:**
+- `--dry-run` - Show what would be changed without making actual changes
+- `--mirror` - Mirror mode: delete local files not present remotely (destructive)
 - `--site <shop>` - Shopify store domain (e.g., mystore.myshopify.com)
 - `--access-token <token>` - Admin API access token (starts with shpat_)

+**Pull Modes:**
+- **Default**: Downloads all remote files to the specified directory.
+Existing local files are overwritten to ensure complete synchronization.
+- **Mirror mode** (`--mirror`): Makes the local directory exactly match the remote theme. **This will delete local files that don't exist remotely.**

+**Note**: The CLI uses a reliable "always sync" approach that ensures complete synchronization between local and remote files, prioritizing data integrity over incremental updates.

 The theme will be downloaded directly to the specified path with standard Shopify theme structure (assets/, config/, layout/, etc).